ASA Adjudication on Telecom Plus plc

 1., 3. & 4.
 Upheld

-We noted that text one click away from the claim "'TRIPLE VALUE GUARANTEE'" stated "For your peace of mind, we guarantee our prices will always remain competitive compared with the cheapest standard tariffs available from the 'Big 6' suppliers*" and that small print included the text "Guarantees and price comparisons are based on the OFGEM standard domestic usage profiles for low, medium and high users on a like-for-like basis and exclude Club membership fee, surcharge for gas customers using an Independent Gas Transporter, dual-fuel discounts and online tariffs.
+We noted that text in a pop-up box one click away from the claim "'TRIPLE VALUE GUARANTEE'" stated "For your peace of mind, we guarantee our prices will always remain competitive compared with the cheapest standard tariffs available from the 'Big 6' suppliers*" and that small print, which was linked to the claims "Guaranteed cheaper than British Gas*" and "Guaranteed cheaper than your local provider*" by asterisks, included the text "Guarantees and price comparisons are based on the OFGEM standard domestic usage profiles for low, medium and high users on a like-for-like basis and exclude Club membership fee, surcharge for gas customers using an Independent Gas Transporter, dual-fuel discounts and online tariffs.
 Only applies to direct debit customers".
-We considered, however, that might be missed and, nevertheless, that it contradicted rather than clarified the impression that the claims related to savings on dual fuel tariffs.
-We therefore concluded that the claims were misleading.
+We considered, however, the text in the pop-up box might be missed and that, nevertheless, both that text, which referred to “standard tariffs” and the explanatory small print, which referred to the exclusion of dual fuel discounts, contradicted the impression that the claims, in the context in which they appeared, related to those dual fuel tariffs offered as bundles by competitors of The Utility Warehouse.
+We also considered the text under the heading “Want a fair deal ALWAYS?” did not make clear that the claims "'TRIPLE VALUE' GUARANTEE Guaranteed savings wherever you live - thanks to our 'Triple Value' guarantee", "Guaranteed cheaper than British Gas*" and "Guaranteed cheaper than your local provider*" were not intended to refer to guaranteed savings on dual fuel.

 2. Upheld